Loupau38/Fake-ShapeBot-2.0/README.md

 - Restrict to channel :\
   The bot will only send public messages on the channel it is restricted to
-  - /restrict-to-channel [channel] : Sets the channel to restrict the bot to, don't include this parameter to clear it and not restrict the bot to any channel
+  - /restrict-to-channel [channel] : Sets the channel to restrict the bot to, don't include the 'channel' parameter to clear it and not restrict the bot to any channel

 - Usage cooldown :\
   If a user is in cooldown, they will not be able to use the bot's public, private and reaction features